Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 It’s a Wrap

-As a photographer, knowing how to shoot a fashion editorial outside with minimal gear exercises your problem solving skills.
-And remember that keeping your gear minimal and uncomplicated increases your focus for other things, like refining your eye and connecting with your subjects.
+As a photographer, knowing how to shoot a fashion editorial outside with minimal gear exercises your problem-solving skills.
+And remember that keeping your gear minimal and uncomplicated increases your focus on other things, like refining your eye and connecting with your subjects.
 Learning how to do more with less actually makes you a more versatile photographer, as ironic as that may sound.

 It’s always a good time with Dani.
 Thanks for teaching us how to shoot beautiful portraits with minimal gear.
 You legitimately created magic with no other photo gear but a camera and two lenses.